[WIP]

 Infrastructure

-Infrastructure gets complicated quickly, expensive to lose, and error-prone to rebuild.
+Infrastructure gets complicated quickly, is expensive to lose, and error-prone to rebuild.
 Starting from a solid infrastructure foundation allows an engineer to build quickly and confidently.

 I designed the infrastructure along two dimensions: environment (eg: prod/qa) and region (eg: us-west-2).
-Although I was only deployed in a single region, having region baked in early was a low-effort, high-payoff decision should I ever need to change regions or become multi-region.
+Although I was only deployed in a single region, having the region dimension baked in early was a low-effort, high-payoff decision should I ever need to change regions or become multi-region.

 I leveraged safe practices like using a IAM-secured, versioned S3 bucket for the Pulumi state backend, ensuring that any changes could only be performed by authorized users/roles, and could be rolled back if necessary.
+Infra secrets were encrypted at rest and managed through IAM user-linked KMS keys.

 API Backend